ShizukaDonaghue/happy-beans/TESTING.md

   ***Solution:***
 While searching for a solution, I learnt that this is a common issue with Django filters.
-Having reviewed many possible solutions to the issue, I decided to implement the soluction found in [Django Filter and Pagination](https://www.youtube.com/watch?v=dkJ3uqkdCcY) tutorial.
+Having reviewed many possible solutions to the issue, I decided to implement the solution found in [Django Filter and Pagination](https://www.youtube.com/watch?v=dkJ3uqkdCcY) tutorial.
 This solution uses [QueryString Template Tags](https://simpleisbetterthancomplex.com/snippet/2016/08/22/dealing-with-querystring-parameters.html) and works with Django filters.
 RecipeList view codes and pagination codes for Browse Recipes page were updated to incorporate this solution for the Django filters.